fraher/AnalysisTool/Readme.md

 # Fish Dreams
-## Logitudinal Tracking of Cognitive Impairment
+## Longitudinal Tracking of Cognitive Impairment

 **Introduction**
 This tool allows providers to track cognitive assessments for high-risk MCI patients.